 Storage: Internal varies + microSD up to 2TB

-Battery Life: 8-15 hours depending on model
+Battery Life: ~8–15 hours depending on model

 USB DAC Mode: Yes

-Screen: 4.0-5.15 inch touchscreen
+Screen: 4.0–5.15-inch touchscreen

 3. HiBy

-Example models: R2 Pro, R3 Pro Saber, R5, R6 Pro, R8
+Examples: R2 Pro, R3 Pro Saber, R5, R6 Pro, R8

 The HiBy R5 is a mid-range player with a 4.0-inch touchscreen, 2GB RAM, and 32GB storage expandable via microSD.
 It supports Wi-Fi streaming of Apple Music and Spotify and offers balanced audio output for rich sound.
 HiBy players run either full Android with Google Play or their own OS that allows app sideloading, so many users can install the official Apple Music app.
 The R5 is praised for detailed sound, wide format support, strong DACs like the Cirrus Logic CS43131, and Bluetooth codecs including LDAC.
-Battery life is solid but usually less than Sony's Walkman.
+Battery life is solid but generally less than Sony's Walkman.

 DAC: Cirrus Logic CS43131, ESS Sabre, or AKM (model-dependent)